Rules and Guidelines for Hosting IAU GAs

 Minimum room requirements are:

-- One major hall seating at least 2500 persons, needed the first Tuesday and the last Thursday (GA plenary sessions), plus 3-4 evenings (IDs).
+- One major hall seating at least 2500 persons, needed the GA plenary sessions (Opening and Closing Ceremonies), plus 4 evenings (IDs).

-- Three lecture rooms seating 500-600 persons, needed during all 10 working days of the GA for the Symposia and the larger JDs and SpSs.
+- Three lecture rooms seating 500-600 persons, needed during all 10 working days of the GA for the Symposia and the larger Focus Meetings.

-- Four lecture rooms seating 250-400 persons, needed during eight working days: from the 1st Tuesday through the 2nd Thursday, for the smaller JDs and SpSs and any last-minute sessions.
+- Four lecture rooms seating 250-400 persons, needed during eight working days, for the smaller Focus Meetings and any last-minute sessions.

 - One room seating 120 persons for meetings of the Executive Committee with the National Representatives, the Nominating Committee, the Finance Sub-Committee and the Resolutions Committee.